 “It is the local people who are closest and most vulnerable to conflict, and they are also the ones who have the knowledge, capability, and agency to resolve issues that challenge them at the local level,” Nikki de la Rosa, International Alert Country Manager said.

-De la Rosa emphasized the ERN mechanism goes beyond recommending a security-centric approach to violent conflict.
-Instead, it “ puts premium and harnesses traditional, formal, and hybrid institutions and arrangements” to prevent conflict.
+De la Rosa emphasized the fact that the ERN mechanism goes beyond recommending a security-centric approach to violent conflict.
+Instead, it “puts premium and harnesses traditional, formal, and hybrid institutions and arrangements” to prevent conflict.

 “Since 2010, International Alert has been establishing ERNs across Muslim Mindanao composed of multiple stakeholders in building conflict-resilient communities.
 We involve traditional, religious, and clan leaders, alongside local governments, who all have a key role in resolving clan feuds and resource conflicts in Muslim Mindanao.
 We involve women and the youth who lead community change projects that promote their participation in economic activities and governance.
 We also involve the business sector in our advocacy of fighting discrimination in the workplace based on religious and cultural beliefs and in espousing conflict-sensitive practices in areas where they operate,” de la Rosa shared.